pupil-labs/pl-neon-matlab/README.md

 For MacOS, the installation steps depend on whether you have an Apple Silicon Mac (M1, M2, or M3) or an Intel Mac.
 You can find out by clicking the Apple Icon in the top left corner of your desktop and going to "About this Mac".

-For all Macs, you will need a Python version that is [compatible with your MATLAB version](https://www.mathworks.com/support/requirements/python-compatibility.html).

 Note that [Mathworks recommends](https://www.mathworks.com/help/matlab/matlab_external/install-supported-python-implementation.html) installing Python from [python.org](https://www.python.org/) on MacOS.
 If you already have Python installed from a different source on your Mac, then installing an additional version from [python.org](https://www.python.org/) will not overwrite your current installation, although it might temporarily alter your system path.

-If you would rather use a Python version that you already have or you want to use a Python version manager, like pyenv, or a Homebrew version of Python on MacOS, then you will need to consult [the MATLAB documentation](https://www.mathworks.com/help/matlab/matlab_external/install-supported-python-implementation.html) about how to configure everything correctly.
+If you would rather use a Python version that you already have or you want to use a Python version manager, like pyenv, or a Homebrew version of Python on MacOS, then you will need to consult [the MATLAB documentation](https://www.mathworks.com/help/matlab/matlab_external/install-supported-python-implementation.html#buialof-40) about how to configure everything correctly.

 Once Python is ready, then continue with the steps below that are appropriate for your Mac.